Why You Should Let Your Kids Play More Video Games

 Gaming isn’t just limited to playing in the same room anymore, kids can also group up and play online with one another.
 Online multiplayer games give kids a chance to participate, and sometimes even lead, a diverse group or team – enhancing their leadership, coaching and teamwork skills.
 All of which strike bonds with other players and make the experience that much more social.

-As GeekWired explains in their article about the subject, “Playing video games is today, even more so than in the past two decades, a highly social activity for most children as the vast majority of children play their video games with a friend… Some games explicitly reward effective cooperation, supporting and helping behavior.”
+As GeekWired explains in an article about the subject, “Playing video games is today, even more so than in the past two decades, a highly social activity for most children as the vast majority of children play their video games with a friend… Some games explicitly reward effective cooperation, supporting and helping behavior.”

 There are many reasons why video games can be a benefit for your child – and reasons why you may not be comfortable handing over the XBOX to them, too.
 Moderation is a good thing.